roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

 4. Select a comparison value.

     Some filter conditions don't require a comparison value for the condition.
 For example, the operator **Contains data** doesn't require a comparison value.
-With other filter conditions, you choose the comparison value from an option set.
+With other filter conditions, a comparison value must be chosen from an option set.
 For example, the **Status** column has an option set that contains the values **Active** and **Inactive**.

     > [!div class="mx-imgBorder"]
     > ![Filter condition.](media/add-condition-filter.png "Filter condition")